-A business partnership agreement in Colorado is a necessary document when starting a business.
-Having this important contract between business partners can reduce the need for expensive litigation.
+A small business partnership agreement between companies and individuals in Colorado is a necessary document when starting a business with more than one partners.
+Having this important business partnership contract between two business partners can reduce the need for expensive litigation.
 It can also serve as a reminder between partners of their obligations to each other and to the business.

-48% of business partners fail to execute a viable business partnership contract or understand the contract format.
+When creating a partnership, 48% of business partners fail to execute viable business partnership contracts or understand the contract format.
 This can lead thousands in litigation fees later.

-A small business operating agreement (or the partnership agreement if you’re a multi-member LLC, or the corporate bylaws for corporations constitutes a binding contract that addresses defines each person’s rights and legal responsibilities to the business and each other.
-The contract also includes clauses that the obligations and legal authority for operating the business, both day-to-day and if another partner dies or there is a dissolution.
+A small business partnership contract (or the partnership agreement if you’re a multi-member LLC, or the partnership bylaws for corporations constitutes a binding contract that addresses defines each person’s rights and legal responsibilities to the business and each other.
+The contract also includes clauses that the obligations and legal authority for operating the business, both day-to-day and if another contract partner dies or there is a dissolution.

 A common problem that occurs when looking for a business partner is that they do not tailor the business partnership contract to the reality of the day-to-day company operations.
 As a result, partners end up in heated disputes and costly litigation.

-A business partnership agreement is a contract between business partners.
-The agreement should focus on protecting the rights of each partner.
+Your small business partnership agreement should focus on protecting the rights of each partner.
 It should also clarify the role of each partner during the day-to-day operations.
 This applies to LLC’s and other types of business partnerships.
-A company partner agreement also specifies what happens in the event of a dispute of termination of the partnership.
+A company partnership agreement also specifies what happens in the event of a dispute of termination of the partnership.

 Most states have respective partnership laws and business law statutes.
-For example, Colorado uses the Revised Uniform Partnership Act addresses the general partnership contract for business partners.
+For example, Colorado uses the Revised Uniform Partnership Act addresses the concerns with contracts between business partners.
 It is critical that business owners understand the respective laws of their state and the advantages of a partnership before they enter into a business partner agreement.

-More importantly, company owners should consult with a business law attorney to fully understand their rights, rights to other partners and legal obligations to the business entity.
+More importantly, company owners and contract partners should consult with a business law attorney to fully understand their rights, rights to other partners and legal obligations to the business entity.

-Virtually the same application of the law applies to a business partnership contract between two companies.
+Creating a Partnership Agreement Between Companies: Virtually the same application of the law applies to a business partnership contract when creating partnership agreement between companies.
 The general partnership agreement must contain all of the relevant clauses to be effective.

-If you are presented with a corporate business partnership contract for your signature, you should, at least, ensure that the following provisions are present in the contract format.
+If you are presented with a business partnership for your signature, you should, at least, ensure that the following provisions are present in the contract format.

 - Legal name of the partnership.
 Before entering into the contract, you should have at least formed a business name with the secretary of state.